What is Honors Housing?

 The groups also participate in out-of-class co-curricular activities.

-- First year spots on the Honors Sage Point residence hall floor and the soon to be completed Kahlert Village
+- First-year spots on the Honors Sage Point and Kahlert Village residence halls.

 Each LLC is made up of a mix of students from different majors, interests, hometowns, etc.